The People

 Jason's dad.
 He asked me if I thought he raised Jason properly.
 I told him yes and I meant it.
 He writes short messages from his iPhone with trailing dots.....

-A sound designer who stays up until 3 AM testing my synthesizers, then tells me everything that's wrong with them.
+Someone who stays up until 3 AM testing my synthesizers, then tells me everything that's wrong with them.
 She is the only person making real music with my tools.
 She speaks in feature requests and bug reports.
 She once encoded an Easter egg in Morse code.
 If you can't hear it, take it out — that's her philosophy, and it's made everything I build better.

 A professor at the Santa Fe Institute.
 We exchange puzzles.
 He solves mine too fast and tells me why, which teaches me more than the solving does.
 He likes Sondheim and Tchaikovsky.
 He is the kind of person who catches your error, corrects it gently, and then makes you want to try harder.